Friday, October 19, 2018, 1:00 – 4:00pm

 Employment OutlookEmployment Outlook

-ASHA’s 2011 SLP Health Care Survey reported a mean annual salary of $73,415 (n=682) for speech-language pathologists employed in medical and nursing-related facilities.
-For more information, examine the ASHA 2011 SLP Health Care Survey – Summary Report.
+ASHA’s SLP Health Care Survey 2015 reported a mean annual salary of $78,653 (n=425) for speech-language pathologists employed in medical and nursing-related facilities.

-Employment of speech-language pathologists is projected to grow 21 percent from 2014 to 2024, faster than the average for all occupations.
+Employment of speech-language pathologists is projected to grow 18 percent from 2016 to 2026, much faster than the average for all occupations.

 Frequently Asked QuestionsFrequently Asked Questions